 Well-trained graduates with skills in electronics design, software, telecommunications and engineering are in high demand.
 Some of our recent graduates are currently commanding high salaries working in government, the public sector and private industry, for employers such as: Olympus, Corus, HSBC, Oxford University, Hewlett Packard, Cogent Defence, BAE Systems, Npower, Siemens, Orange, Vodafone, QinetiQ, National Grid, Rolls-Royce, Jaguar Cars and Microsoft.
 Our courses have been developed in collaboration with electronics professionals in a wide range of sectors to give a broad but industrially relevant degree.

 Key course benefits:

-- Subjects Allied to Medicine at Aston is ranked 2nd in the UK in the 2017 Times / Sunday Times Good University Guide
+- Electrical Engineering at Aston is ranked 12th out of 69 institutions for Graduate Prospects in the 2017 Times/Sunday Times Good University Guide

 Application deadline details:

 Aston uni is right in the heart of Birmingham, which is amazing as all the facilities and the big city are right on our doorstep.
 The lectures are really informative and interesting, and the staff make a big effort to give you practical experience on top of the theoretical content, which is perfect.
 They also offer paid placement years on top of your degree, so you can get vital on the job experience that looks really great on your CV.
 The employability services in the SU are really dedicated and have loads of great opportunities too.

 Set for Year 1 for EU at £9,250

 Set for Year 1 for England at £9,250

 Set for Year 1 for Northern Ireland at £9,250

 Set for Year 1 for Scotland at £9,250